rust-lang/book/nostarch/chapter08.md

 for example, are stored in the binary output of the program, and are therefore string slices.

-The type called `String` is provided in Rust's standard library rather than coded into the core language, and is a growable, mutable, owned, UTF-8 encoded string type.
-When Rustaceans talk about 'strings' in Rust, they usually mean both the `String` and the string slice `&str` types, not just one of those.
+The type called `String` is provided in Rust’s standard library rather than coded into the core language, and is a growable, mutable, owned, UTF-8 encoded string type.
+When Rustaceans talk about “strings” in Rust, they usually mean both the `String` and the string slice `&str` types, not just one of those.
-This section is largely about `String`, but both these types are used heavily in Rust's standard library.
+This section is largely about `String`, but both these types are used heavily in Rust’s standard library.
 Both `String` and string slices are UTF-8 encoded.

-Rust's standard library also includes a number of other string types, such as `OsString`, `OsStr`, `CString`, and `CStr`.
+Rust’s standard library also includes a number of other string types, such as `OsString`, `OsStr`, `CString`, and `CStr`.
 Library crates may provide even more options for storing string data.
 Similar to the `*String`/`*Str` naming, they often provide an owned and borrowed variant, just like `String`/`&str`.
 These string types may store different encodings or be represented in memory in a different way, for example.
-We won't be talking about these other string types in this chapter; see their API documentation for more about how to use them and when each is appropriate.
+We won’t be talking about these other string types in this chapter; see their API documentation for more about how to use them and when each is appropriate.